Soman Chainani: Writing career

 Chainani's series, The School for Good and Evil, debuted on the New York Times Best Seller list, has sold more than 4 million copies, been translated into 35 languages across 6 continents, and has been adapted into a major motion picture from Netflix that debuted at #1 in over 80 countries.

 His other books in the School for Good and Evil series are A World Without Princes, The Last Ever After, Quests for Glory, A Crystal of Time, and One True King – have all debuted on the New York Times Bestseller List as well.

 His book of retold fairytales, Beasts and Beauty, was released on September 21, 2021, to wide acclaim, with Kirkus Reviews calling the collection "expertly crafted... evoking the wonder, terror, and magic of the fantasy realms."
 Beasts & Beauty was an instant New York Times bestseller, Soman's seventh New York Times bestseller in a row, and is slated to be a limited television series from Sony 3000, with Soman writing and executive producing.
 Together, Chainani's books have been on the New York Times Bestseller List for 50 weeks.

 His book, Rise of the School for Good and Evil was released on May 31, 2022, to high acclaim and The New York Times Bestseller list.
 Publishers Weekly described it as "an episodic, adventurous fantasy offering."
 A sequel, Fall of the School for Good and Evil was released in May 2023.

-In 2024, Soman announced his next book Young World, a global political thriller coming 2026, about a 17 year-old who against all odds, gets elected President of the United States.
+In 2026, Soman released his first original novel since The School for Good and Evil series—a global political thriller called Young World, about a 17 year-old who leads a youth revolution and is installed as President of the United States.
+The book was an instant New York Times Bestseller, USA Today Bestseller, and Indie List Bestseller.
+Variety reported that Eric Schultz, senior advisor to former President Barack Obama, is producing the adaptation of Young World for television.